 11. How to describe clothing in a story: Creating characters

 What do characters’ clothing say about their status and position?
-How can you use clothing details to contrast characters’ personalities?
+How can you use clothing to contrast characters’ personalities?
 Read tips on these aspects of character clothing description and more.

 12. Describing characters: How to describe faces imaginatively

 What does a character’s face tell the reader about them?
 Read tips for describing characters’ faces in interesting ways.

 13. How to describe eyes in a story: 7 simple tips